scottspace/scottspace.github.io/_posts/2020-05-24-ultimate-speedreader.md

 ### How Bert Works

 The first thing Bert does is collect a sample of human language for training.
-Hey, it’s Google, and we grabbed Wikipedia and Google News to train Bert.
-Like… all of it.
+Hey, it’s Google, and we grabbed Wikipedia pages to train Bert.
+Like… _all_ of it.
 The whole Internet, a nice benefit to working at Google.

-Next, Bert lists all one billion unique words from top to bottom and gives them a number:
+Next, Bert first lists all one billion unique words from top to bottom and gives them a number:

 ```javascript